wikimedia/mediawiki-tools-scap/docs/scap3/quickstart/deployer.rst

 #. **Deployment stages reporters**

-   There are three stages to a deployment:
+   There are four stages to a deployment:

    #. ``config_deploy`` Where your configration files are deployed.
    #. ``fetch`` Where the code from your repository is fetched to targets.
    #. ``promote`` Where your currently running code is swapped for newly fetched code.
+   #. ``finalize`` Where deploy state is recorded and old deployments are cleaned up.

    Each of these stages is run sequentially and you can see the progress of these stages via the reporters: